Patient education: High-grade glioma in adults (Beyond the Basics)

-Treatment of a high-grade glioma includes measures to relieve symptoms and eliminate or reduce the tumor.
+Treatment of a high-grade glioma includes measures to relieve symptoms and eliminate or control the tumor.
 This may include surgery, radiation, and/or chemotherapy.
-(See "Adjuvant chemotherapy for malignant gliomas" and "Adjuvant radiation therapy for malignant gliomas" and "Clinical manifestations and initial surgical approach to patients with malignant gliomas".)
+(See "Initial postoperative therapy for glioblastoma and anaplastic astrocytoma" and "Radiation therapy for high-grade gliomas" and "Clinical presentation, initial surgical approach, and prognosis of high-grade gliomas".)

-Everyone with high grade glioma is encouraged to participate in a clinical trial, if possible.
+Because there are not curative treatments for most types of high grade glioma, many people are encouraged to participate in a clinical trial, if possible.
 (See 'Clinical trials' below.)

 Symptom management — Seizures and swelling in the brain (cerebral edema) can cause serious symptoms that may be life-threatening.
 Although treatment of the tumor may eventually alleviate these symptoms, treatments aimed at controlling the symptoms may be required:

-- Cerebral edema — Cerebral edema is swelling in the brain.
+●Cerebral edema – Cerebral edema is swelling in the brain that may cause neurologic symptoms.
 It is treated with glucocorticoids (also called steroids), most commonly dexamethasone (Brand name: Decadron®).

 To minimize side effects, the dose of dexamethasone is decreased gradually to the lowest level that controls symptoms.